justinjao/justinjao/README.md

 - ⚡ Fun fact: ...
 -->

 My name's Justin, I'm an undergraduate at the University of British Columbia.
-I previously graduated with a degree in Behavioural Neuroscience, and am now studying Computer Science as a second degree (part of the UBC BCS program!).
+I previously graduated with a bachelor's degree in Behavioural Neuroscience, and am now studying Computer Science as a second degree (part of the UBC BCS program!).

+I've previously coded in R, and am currently learning Java.